biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/observed_OTU_workflow.png
    :align:   center

-Click the run button to start the process of alpha diversity analysis.
+Click the run button to start the process of the alpha diversity analysis.
 The view will return to the original screen, while the alpha diversity analysis job runs.

 Another type of alpha diversity analysis is the Shannon diversity index.
 This analyzes the amount of taxa per the total amount of taxa.
 It takes into account both diversity as well as abundance.